Contra Roosh V. on Evolution

 So, why do people do things that are not adaptive, such as use birth control in a time of abundance?

-How could Darwin explain the prevention of reproduction by deliberate and conscious choice from fit humans beings?
+How could Darwin explain the prevention of reproduction by deliberate and conscious choice from fit human beings?
 How could he explain that the richest peoples of the world with no lack in resources, intellect, and functioning reproductive systems were consciously going against what evolution prescribed for them?

 I can’t speak for Darwin, but I can explain it.
 In fact, I already did.
 Our emotions were shaped by selection in past environments, in which sex was coupled to reproduction.
 Modern behaviors can be explained in terms of psychological mechanisms (such as emotions) that were adaptive in the past, but are not necessarily adaptive today.
 You emotionally want sex, not reproduction, because in the past the act of sex usually had the consequence of reproduction, so a desire for sex was an effective mechanism to make people reproduce.